AznIronMan/Limitless-OldVB/README.txt

 - complete rewrite of the game in vb.net for long term compatiblity and portablity
 - migrated from accdb to sqlite for performance and portablity
 - ported over legacy java code into placeholders for vb.net version (not available for public)
-- created placeholder code to start the migration
 - updated readme to reflect new changes
 - created new github (https://github.com/AznBlusuazn/Limitless) and archived the former github